ThabetFY/udacity-react-second-project/README.md

 - Implement live polling updates
 - Add more visualizations for poll results
 - Improve styling and UI/UX
-- Add ability to edit/delete polls
+- Add the ability to edit/delete polls
 - Implement server-side rendering
 - Add unit and integration tests